Upabjojr/sympy/docs/tutorial/matrices.rst

     ⎣1  1⎦

-To create diagonal matrices, use function :func:`~diofant.matrices.dense.diag`.
+To create diagonal matrices, use function :func:`~sympy.matrices.dense.diag`.
 Its arguments can be either numbers or matrices.
 A number is interpreted as a `1\times 1` matrix.
 The matrices are stacked diagonally.